wp-plugins/thesis-openhook/readme.txt

 == Description ==

+**If you have upgraded from OpenHook 2.x.x and wish to preserve your customizations, run the Upgrade from OpenHook 2 script from the Settings -> OpenHook panel.**

 OpenHook takes the process of customizing <a href="http://get-thesis.com/">Thesis</a> and simplifies it.

 Where once you would need to open and modify your theme's custom functions file, you can now easily customize Thesis via your blog administration panel.